 Be Alert to Identity Theft

-For more information on filing taxes for your small business, or for more information regarding any of the deductions or credits mentioned here, please contact your tax professional or visit the IRS Small Business and Self-Employed Tax Center.
+For more information on preparing and filing taxes for your small business, or for more information regarding any of the deductions or credits mentioned here, please contact your tax professional or visit the IRS Small Business and Self-Employed Tax Center.